-Competitions were held in 23 European countries to find the best projects from school students between 14 and 18.
-The projects were scientific or a piece of art, a theatrical performance, poetry or even a musical performance.
+Competitions were held in 23 European countries to find the best projects from school studentsaged 14–18.
+The projects could be traditionally scientific or artistic, for example they could be a theatrical performance, poetry or even a musical performance.
 The only restriction was that the final work must be based on scientific evidence.

 The Life in the Universe Video

-The video describes the Final Event and the enthusiastic atmosphere when more than 200 young students and teachers from all over Europe met with some of the world's leading scientific experts of the field.
+The video describes the final event and the enthusiastic atmosphere when more than 200 young students and teachers from all over Europe met with some of the world's leading scientific experts in the field.

 The home base of the 'Life in the Universe" project is a very informative web space